 Formats and related files

-Since the last release with the Budget Economic and Fiscal Update 2020 (BEFU 2020) the model’s data inputs have been updated.
-Specifically, the model uses the latest five-year forecasts of the NZSF’s earnings and tax payments and longer-term projections of nominal GDP and aggregate net (after-tax) NZS expenditure.
+Since the last release with the Budget Economic and Fiscal Update 2023 (BEFU 2023) the model’s data inputs have been updated.
+Specifically, the model uses the latest five-year forecasts provided by the NZSF of the Fund’s earnings and tax payments and those of NZS expenses made by the Ministry of Social Development, as well as Treasury’s longer-term projections of nominal GDP and aggregate net (after-tax) NZS expenditure.

 For information purposes, the model contains two additional worksheets: